Manoj123-github/AWS-Project/README.md

 # AWS-Project

-# Project 01
+# Project 01 - AWS Resources  Usage
 This script will report the AWS resources usage AWS S3, AWS EC2, AWS Lambda, AWS IAM Users

-# Project 02 AWS S3 Event Triggering
+# Project 02 - AWS S3 Event Triggering
 AWS S3 Event triggering is a very popular project used by top companies in the Industry.

 Here are some examples of top companies that use S3 event triggering: